 The symbols can be connected by dragging an arrow between an output symbol and an input symbol.
 If the connection is not allowed, the connection will not be drawn.

-More information about connectors can be read here: link.
+More information about connectors can be read here: "Connectors and connection rules".